-The Bonds are general obligations of the Township, and the Township has pledged its full faith and credit for the payment of the principal of and the interest on the Bonds.
-The Township is required by law to levy ad valorem taxes upon all the real property taxable within the jurisdiction of the Township for the payment of the principal of and the interest on the Bonds without limitation as to rate or amount if such Bonds are not paid from other sources.
-The enforceability of rights or remedies with respect to such Bonds may be limited by bankruptcy, insolvency or other laws affecting creditors' rights or remedies heretofore or hereafter enacted.
+The Bonds and Notes are general obligations of the Township, and the Township has pledged its full faith and credit for the payment of the principal of and the interest on the Bonds and Notes.
+The Township is required by law to levy ad valorem taxes upon all the real property taxable within the Township for the payment of the principal of and the interest on the Bonds and Notes without limitation as to rate or amount if such Bonds and Notes are not paid from other sources.
+The enforceability of rights or remedies with respect to such Bonds and Notes may be limited by bankruptcy, insolvency or other laws affecting creditors' rights or remedies heretofore or hereafter enacted.